 - Moderator Period: A moderator will start the match by introducing a case from the set (which students have prepared with in advance) and asking a question that the discussion will address (which they have not).

-- Commentary Period: Next, Team B will have up to one minute to confer, after which Team B may speak for up to three minutes to comment on Team A’s presentation.
+- Commentary Period: Next, Team B will have up to two minutes to confer, after which Team B may speak for up to three minutes to comment on Team A’s presentation.

-- Response Period: Team A will then have up to one minute to confer, followed by three minutes to respond to Team B’s commentary.
+- Response Period: Team A will then have up to two minutes to confer, followed by three minutes to respond to Team B’s commentary.